-D EXECUTIVE SUMMARY
+D. EXECUTIVE SUMMARY

 Requirement CS-15.
-The Executive Summary shall summarize the contents of the CSR and shall include an overview of the proposed baseline investigation, including its scientific objectives, technical approach, management plan, cost estimate, and E/PO, SC, and SDB subcontracting plans.
+The Executive Summary shall summarize the contents of the CSR and shall include an overview of the proposed baseline investigation, including its scientific objectives, technical approach, management plan, cost estimate, and SC and small business subcontracting plans.
 The Executive Summary shall not exceed 5 pages in length.